jnahc/clumsy-robot-battle/README.md

 Similar to above, having a div that only does one thing is helpful too.
 For example - a div for the title, a div for the image, a div for paragraph etc.

 Same in CSS, for example I had right-hand as a class,  I shouldve just made it right and hand

+I just found out autoplay music is disabled - https://developers.google.com/web/updates/2017/09/autoplay-policy-changes - for my game start music, you have to click the h2 to start.

 ## Credits